QuiteAFancyEmerald/SEO-Guide-Web-Proxy-Edition/README.md

  THIS IS SUPER IMPORTANT.
 I'm talking **HTTP2, TLS, SSL, SECURITY HEADERS, ADDED HTTP HEADERS**

 First off use NGINX and if you wish you can use CF for caching or whatever CDN.
-Maintain NGINX as your initial reverse proxy setup however.
-A lot of people don't understand the importance of modern web security and how Google or Bing actually account for this.
-They check for specific security headers, proper TLS/SSL settings and fingerprinting.
-Above and below I am providing various examples for what you should consider adding as well as my own server example from when I was hosting Holy Unblocker
+Maintain NGINX as your initial reverse proxy setup, however.
+A lot of people don't understand the importance of modern web security and how Google or Bing account for this.
+They check for specific security headers, proper TLS/SSL settings, and fingerprinting.
+Above and below I am providing various examples of what you should consider adding as well as my server example from when I was hosting Holy Unblocker

 **8a:** https://medium.com/@oryaacov/how-to-setup-a-secured-http-server-using-nginx-c7d8e85815a